From Lussebullar to Lucia | Celebrate an Authentic Swedish Christmas

-A SWEDE SHARES HER DECEMBER RITUALS AND A SPECIAL RECIPE
+A SWEDE SHARES HER DECEMBER RITUALS AND A SPECIAL RECIPE FOR SAFFRON BUNS

 Here in Scandinavia, every December 13th is known as St. Lucia’s Day.
 In Denmark, Lucia is celebrated with parades of lights through the canals by kayak, but it really is Scandi sister Sweden’s special day.
 But why is it important?
 And how do you celebrate it?
 Maybe we should ask a Swede?
 Yay!
 I already did!
 I’ve asked my Swedish friend Alexandra to share some of her family’s traditions from Sweden.
 We have been lucky enough to explore southern Sweden with Alex and her family when they lived across the Øresund from us.
-Alex now lives in Oregon with her husband and two girls, so makes sure to keep the Swedish rituals and recipes alive for her girls when Sverige might seem so far away.
+Alex now lives in Oregon with her husband and two girls, so she makes sure to keep the Swedish rituals and recipes alive for her girls when Sverige might seem so far away.
 Continue reading “Savor Some Christmas Traditions From Sweden This Season”→

 IN DENMARK THE INTEREST FOR ORGANIC CHRISTMAS TREES IS GROWING

 Oh Christmas tree, oh Christmas tree, how lovely are your branches.
 Do you bring a real evergreen into your home to celebrate the season?
 Hailing from the state of Oregon, the largest producer of Christmas trees in the US, I definitely do.
 There is something so spectacular about the scent of fresh fir all up in our festive faces that smells like Christmas spirit to me.
 Maybe it just clears the odor of teen spirit that normally dominates my domicile.
 But does that perfect fir tree you find need to be organic?
 Scratch and sniff on this folks.
 To keep the season sustainable, the answer is yes and please.
 I’m dreaming of a green Christmas.